python-sge/sge/doc/pong_better.rst

 but it was removed because this feature is overly difficult to maintain properly.
 But how do we restart the room, then?
 Well, we technically don't.
-Instead, we create a new room which is exactly like the one we wanted to restart, and immediately.
+Instead, we create a new room which is exactly like the one we wanted to restart, and immediately start it.
 We will put the creation of the room into a new function, :func:`create_room`.
 Our definition of :meth:`Game.event_key_press` becomes::

     def event_key_press(self, key, char):